Krillle/homebridge-signalk/README.md

 ### Batteries and Chargers
-The following Signal K standard keys for batteries and chargers are mapped to humidity sensors:
+The following Signal K standard keys for batteries and chargers are mapped to humidity sensors and switches:

 /electrical/batteries/\*

+/electrical.chargers.<#>.mode
+/electrical.chargers.<#>.capacity.stateOfCharge

 HomeKit does not support batteries as stand alone devices yet, so a humidity sensor is the best matching device showing percentages representing the state of charge.
 Batteries on low level show a low battery warning.